1995parham/dotfiles/README.md

 git config --global user.email "parham.alvani@gmail.com"
 ```

-Then you can install other tools with `start.sh`, here some examples:
+Then you can install other tools with `start.sh`, here are some examples:

 ```sh
 # install docker with proxy (see <Breaking Sanctions> section for more details)